i-tong/eye-gaze-tracker/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### System Requirements

-Windows 7/8.1/10 or Ubuntu 14.04/16.04 (64-bit).
-One USB 3.0 port for the tracker and one USB port for power.

 ### Prerequisites

 Install Qt and Qt Creator.
 You can download Qt from https://www.qt.io/download.